While it shouldn't be relevant, it is a fact that Captain Katie Higgins is the first female Blue Angels pilot.

 Thank you for making and taking the time to come to Microsoft and speak today.
 Your emphasis on STEM was noted and appreciated.
 Also your stats on the number of women in the military was noted and compared to how it currently is almost 4x lower than the number of women in tech.
 Clearly, we all have some work to do.
 Thank you for doing your part and clearing the path.

 I look forward to seeing you captaining 'Bert at your next airshow.

 PS - this is what she signed on some of the pictures after she spoke.

-Jeff is an expert in the Enterprise Content Management industry.
+Jeff is business advisor, mentor and community engagement expert.
 He brings over 20 years of Channel Sales, Partner Marketing and Alliance expertise to audiences around the world in speaking engagements and via his writing.
 He has worked for Microsoft, Kodak, and K2.
-He is currently the consulting with Microsoft and partners to drive Community Engagement and Alliances.